 NTRIP networks are growing in size and capability.
 Some networks are operated by the state, free of charge, while others are privately operated and can require a subscription fee.

-It is also possible for RACELOGIC to guide you on creating your own NTRIP service (Base station and caster) at your proving ground, eliminating service provider costs and taking advantage of the increased range and reliability of transmission via the internet over 4G cellular or Wi-Fi.
+It is also possible to create your own NTRIP Service (Base station and caster) at your proving ground, eliminating service provider costs and taking advantage of the increased range and reliability of transmission via the internet over 4G cellular or Wi-Fi.

 Network RTK utilises one or more Continuous Operating Reference Stations (CORS) to provide RTK data to a GNSS rover, usually via mobile internet.
 The most common method of Network RTK involves a two-way communication link which allows the roving vehicle to send its position to a service provider that is monitoring satellite observations from several reference stations around a country.